-Analysis | As NFL coaching carousel starts to spin, here are nine names to watch
+Analysis | As NFL coaching carousel starts to spin, here are the names to watch

 Let’s take a look at the nine job openings and what could happen.

 Jacksonville Jaguars: The top target here is clearly Tampa Bay offensive coordinator Byron Leftwich.
-Following the Bucs loss to the Los Angeles Rams, Leftwich had two quick interviews with the Jaguars.
+Following the Bucs’ loss to the Los Angeles Rams in the divisional round, Leftwich had two quick interviews with the Jaguars.
 He would be a natural hire, a quarterback coach who can help develop Trevor Lawrence.

 Leftwich, of course, also played for the Jaguars, so he has a history with the franchise.
 The challenge is trying to turn around one of the worst rosters in football.
 They have very little on defense.
 It’s going to take some time.

-The Jaguars have reportedly made him an offer, and the offseason’s first coaching hire could become official soon.
+The Jaguars have reportedly made him an offer, and the hire could become official soon.

-Denver Broncos: The Broncos interviewed 10 candidates and are now down to three.
-Nathaniel Hackett of the Green Bay Packers had his second interview, but keep an eye on Dallas Cowboys defensive coordinator Dan Quinn.
-Quinn continues to get second interviews throughout the NFL, which is holding up his chances of sitting down with the Broncos.
+Denver Broncos: The Broncos interviewed 10 candidates, and they appear to have made their choice.
+Denver is finalizing a deal to hire Green Bay Packers offensive coordinator Nathaniel Hackett, The Washington Post’s Nicki Jhabvala reported Thursday morning.

-Denver is also are looking at Kevin O’Connell, but the Los Angeles Rams offensive coordinator has been tied up this week with the NFC championship game.
-If this job is still open next week, O’Connell could get a second interview and find himself in the mix.
+Hackett appears to have beaten out Dallas Cowboys defensive coordinator Dan Quinn and Rams offensive coordinator Kevin O’Connell, the other finalists for the job.

 New Orleans Saints: Sean Payton decided this week to hang up his headset after 15 seasons on the Saints sideline, but the league’s latest opening might not drag out too long.
-Defensive coordinator Dennis Allen is a top candidate, and when Payton was sidelined with covid, Allen was the one tabbed to serve as acting head coach in a December win over the Bucs.
-Elevating Allen could also potentially leave a door cracked open for Payton to return to the Saints down the road.
+Defensive coordinator Dennis Allen is a top candidate, and when Payton was sidelined with covid-19, Allen was the one tabbed to serve as acting head coach in a December win over the Buccaneers.
+Elevating Allen could also leave a door cracked open for Payton to return to the Saints down the road.

 In the meantime, the Saints have to interview other coaching candidates to fulfill the Rooney Rule involving minority candidates.
 The Saints are reportedly going to take a look at Aaron Glenn, the Detroit Lions’ defensive coordinator and one of Payton’s former assistants in New Orleans.

-New York Giants: The Giants hired Joe Schoen as general manager this week, and the former Buffalo assistant general manager could turn to a familiar face: Bills’ offensive coordinator Brian Daboll.
+New York Giants: The Giants hired Joe Schoen as general manager this week, and the former Buffalo assistant general manager could turn to a familiar face: Bills offensive coordinator Brian Daboll.
 The Maras have said they’re committed to developing quarterback Daniel Jones, and Schoen has seen up-close what Daboll and quarterback Josh Allen have accomplished in Buffalo.

-The Maras have churned through four coaches since Tom Coughlin resigned following the 2015 season.
+The Giants have churned through four coaches since Tom Coughlin resigned following the 2015 season.
 They need a better top-to-bottom roster and more stability.
 And they need to let Schoen figure out what to do at quarterback.

 Las Vegas Raiders: As each day passes, the chances of landing Michigan Coach Jim Harbaugh seem less likely, but owner Mark Davis is not afraid to open his wallet, which can be persuasive.